-In the four-arms-folded configuration each of the four propellers are spun in reverse $(f{p_i} < 0)$ , resulting in all four arms folding.
-Although the vehicle is not capable of controlled hover in this configuration, the attitude of the vehicle can still be fully controlled, allowing for the vehicle to reorient itself while in projectile motion.
+In the four-arms-folded configuration each of the four propellers are spun in reverse ( $f{p_i} < 0$ ), resulting in all four arms folding.
+Although the vehicle is not capable of sustained hover in this configuration, the attitude of the vehicle can still be fully controlled, allowing for the vehicle to reorient itself while in projectile motion.
+This capability allows the vehicle to maintain a desired attitude while traversing narrow gaps in the four-arms-folded configuration, minimizing attitude errors when returning to the unfolded configuration, allowing for a more rapid recovery.